detomon/wigglebone/README.md

 You can now add `DMWBWiggleRotationModifier3D` or `DMWBWigglePositionModifier3D` nodes to a `Skeleton3D`.
 See the example scenes in [examples](https://github.com/detomon/wigglebone/tree/master/examples/wigglebone).

-**Note:** Poses modified in `SkeletonModifier3D` nodes are only temporary for the current frame.
-Modifiers for parent bones should come first (above) in the scene tree, otherwise it may have not the desired effect.
+**Note:** Nodes for parent bones should come first (above) in the scene tree, otherwise it may have not the desired effect.

 > [!WARNING]
 > The `WiggleBone` node is deprecated and should be replaced with either `DMWBWiggleRotationModifier3D` or `DMWBWigglePositionModifier3D`.